bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     [<bokeh.models.grids.Grid at 0x106fa2278>,
      <bokeh.models.grids.Grid at 0x106fa22e8>]

-These methods also return splattable lists, so that you can set an attribute on the list as if it was a single object, and the attribute is changed for every element of the list:
+These methods also return splattable lists.
+You can set an attribute on the list as if it was a single object, and the attribute is changed for every element of the list: